 (1) Front.
 No fence, wall, or hedge may be erected in front of the building line.
 Earth-retaining walls located in front of building lines shall be faced in brick or stone and must not exceed a height of two (2) feet above the highest point of the sidewalk in front of the property.

 (2) Side.
-Fences or walls on or behind the building line, when prominently visible from the street, should be of wood, stone, brick, brick faced concrete, ornamental iron, or dark painted chain link.
+Fences or walls on or behind the building line (rear edge of the house), when prominently visible from the street, should be of wood, stone, brick, brick faced concrete, ornamental iron, or dark painted chain link.
 All side fences shall be limited to six (6) feet in height.

 h.
 Landscaping.
 The installation of street trees is encouraged.
 In front of new buildings, street trees may be required.
 No hedges may be placed in front of the building line.
 No live trees shall be removed for new construction without the review of the Historic Preservation Commission.
 The Historic Preservation Commission will keep a directory of recommended landscape materials.